amphy/Flask-Tutorial/README.md

 The next step is to then install Flask using pip.
 If you already have pip on your system, you can simply use

 $ pip install Flask

+Be sure to do this in the directory your application will be (for example, if your application is in a directory called “MyApplication”, be sure to install Flask within the “MyApplication” directory).
+You can find more information about pip here.
+After you have successfully installed Flask, it’s on to the next step.

+# Configuring Apache